jonathanpersson/FoxtaleEngine/README.md

 To build for any platform you first need to install the latest LTS version of `.NET 6.0`, you can either install it from Microsoft's website, or from your platform's package manager.

-#### Note for ARM-users (Apple Silicon)
-If you're running on Apple Silicon, you will need both the AMD64 (x64) version of the .NET SDK, as well as ARM64.
-This is because as it currently stands MonoGame's content pipeline does not run on ARM-processors.
-It is recommended to create an alias for the x64 installation of .NET in your `~/.zshrc` file.
-For example: `alias dotnet64="/usr/local/share/dotnet/x64/dotnet"`.

 ### Add Foxtale Engine as a dependency
 Use your chosen IDE to add the Foxtale Engine (not Demo) project as a dependency of your own project.

 ### Restore dependencies
 You do not need to manually add MonoGame, Nopipeline, or any other of Foxtale Engine's dependencies.
 In your project or solution root simply run `dotnet restore`, followed by `dotnet tool restore`.

-#### Note for ARM-users (Apple Silicon)
-If you're running Apple Silicon, make sure you use the x64 installation of .NET to run these commands.

 ### Bootstrapping
 With Foxtale added as a dependency, and set up to build properly, you can now start developing!